 ²⁰ Notes from an island.

 Colours have not overtaken the world; call it dawn.
 It is silent.
 The landing strip seems to extend into the faraway, longer, leaner than the island itself.
-The structure that hosts us is steel and glass, it is modern, but its unique shop is yet unopened.
+The structure that hosts us is steel and glass, it is modern, but its only shop is yet unopened.

-Peer out — I had not thought such untroubled vastness possible here.
+I peer out, through the facade — I had not thought such untroubled vastness possible here.
 This is Distance, protected by barbed wire and, beyond it, the brooding Autumn sea.

 Why had I not noticed it upon arrival ?
 I remember that from above, our destination had seemed a speck of dust, and instinctive fear had seized the aircraft.
 The possibility of landing on such a land, utterly unmoored and lost, seemed extraordinary and I had closed my eyes.